rampal-punia/data-science-toolkit/commands/readme.md

 ### docker_commands.md

 Docker is a platform for developing, shipping, and running applications in containers.
-This file offers a comprehensive tutorial on Docker commands, tailored specifically for data scientists.
+This file offers a comprehensive tutorial on Docker commands, tailored specifically for data science.

 Key topics covered:
 - Basic Docker operations